Disease/ Disorder

 Supplemental assessment tools

-Historically, the diagnosis of CRPS required abrupt and transient relief from pain and dysesthesia with a systemic chemical sympatholysis (Bier Block) and/or a diagnostic sympathetic block with a stellate ganglion block or a lumbar paravertebral block.22 However, as the role of the sympathetic nervous system in the pathogenesis of CRPS remains unclear and contradictory, it is now widely accepted that a positive response to sympathetic block is not diagnostic of CRPS.
-Rather, such a response is an important indicator of sympathetically maintained pain.
-22 Further, a 2013 Cochrane review found that limited data do not support the use of local anesthetic sympathetic blockade for reducing pain in CRPS.
-23
+Historically, the diagnosis of CRPS required abrupt and transient relief from pain and dysesthesia with a systemic chemical sympatholysis (Bier Block) and/or a diagnostic sympathetic block with a stellate ganglion block or a lumbar paravertebral block.
+However, as the role of the sympathetic nervous system in the pathogenesis of CRPS remains unclear and contradictory, it is now widely accepted that a positive response to sympathetic block is not diagnostic of CRPS.
+Furthermore, there is low evidence to support or recommend against use of local anesthetic sympathetic blockade is effective for reducing pain in CRPS.27

 Early predictions of outcomes